What's New in New Orleans' Hospitality Industry

 - New Orleans Entrepreneur Week will return to New Orleans March 20-27, 2015 for Idea Village's 2015 Entrepreneur Season.
 The 2014 Entrepreneur Season brought $2.2 million in resources to 834 New Orleans-based startups.
 Other events during the nine month Entrepreneur Season include IDEAinstitute, IDEAsessions, IDEAx and CapitalX.

-- Performances of Broadway in New Orleans' Chicago began October 7, 2014 at the Saenger Theatre.
-Award-winning actor John O'Hurly will reprise the role of Billy Flynn in select cities.
-The season will also include The Phantom of the Opera (November 5-16), Dirty Dancing - The Classic Story on Stage (December 16-21), Mamma Mia!
+- Performances of Broadway in New Orleans' Dirty Dancing - The Classic Story on Stage will take place December 16-21 at the Saenger Theatre.
+The remainder of the season will include Mamma Mia!
 (January 13-18), Annie (February 3-8), Once (March 17-22) and Joseph and the Amazing Technicolor Dreamcoat (April 14-19).

-- The Voodoo Music + Art Experience is returning to City Park Festival Ground to showcase national headliners and local acts on Halloween weekend.
-Headliners include Foo Fighters, Skrillex, Outkast and more.
-Festival-goers can opt to camp on the grounds to fully immerse in the experience.
+- The Voodoo Music + Art Experience returned to City Park Festival Ground to showcase national headliners and local acts on Halloween weekend.
+Headliners included Foo Fighters, Skrillex, Outkast and more.

 - The Southern Food and Beverage Museum (SoFAB) reopened in its new location at 1504 Oretha Castle Haley Boulevard on September 29, 2014.
 The former Dryades Market has been converted into the home of the SoFAB, the award-winning, unique museum of culinary culture and history.
 The building includes the Museum of the American Cocktail, the Leah Chase Louisiana Gallery and the Gallery of the States, which features culinary exhibits about the South and District of Columbia.